-Utilise Google’s Ad Preview and Diagnosis tool to check how your Ad Copy compares to the rest of the competetion and make sure your Ad is better in every area (Headline, Descriptions & Ad Extensions).fatigue.
+Utilise Google’s Ad Preview and Diagnosis tool to check how your Ad Copy compares to the rest of the competition and make sure your Ad is better in every area (Headline, Descriptions & Ad Extensions).fatigue.

 9) Use All available Ad Extensions!

 You should always use all available Ad extensions, at a minimum we utilise Call Outs, Structured Snippets, Locations, Calls & Sitelinks.
-Make your Ads take up as much screenspace as possible.
+Make your Ads take up as much screen space as possible.

 11) Reduce the waste by using segments